 I'm learning how important it is to share personal experiences (like the one with my father) when writing my hubs.
 You do this well.
 It's one of the things that draw me to your hubs.

 I, too, tend to worry too much about what others think.
 It comes from trying so hard to please my mother during my childhood.
 I can certainly relate to your dilemma.
 Maybe one of us could benefit from writing a hub about this. :)

-Mel Carriere from San Diego California on May 15, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on May 15, 2016:

 My problem is not so much thinking about whether I can or can't, because I know I can, it's obsessing about what other people will think about what I do.
 This is what is so difficult to get past.
 Great hub!